 The annual employer contributions to this Program are determined on a biennial basis in even years.
-The contributions for fiscal year (FY) 2016 and FY 2017 were developed through this process in 2014.
-The assets used in developing these rates were the preliminary June 30, 2014 assets.
-These were then combined with liability measures as of June 30, 2014 that were developed as an adjustment (i.e. roll-forward) on the liabilities of the June 30, 2013 Actuarial Valuation.
-This adjustment included updating to reflect anticipated growth in benefits, reductions due to payouts, and any changes in assumptions or benefits between the June 30, 2013 valuation date and the June 30, 2014 measurement date.
-Similarly, the contributions for FY 2018 and FY 2019 were developed in 2016 and were based on preliminary assets as of June 30, 2016 and liabilities based on the June 30, 2015 actuarial valuation liabilities adjusted to our best estimate of the June 30, 2016 liabilities.
+The contributions for fiscal year (FY) 2018 and FY 2019 were developed through this ratemaking process in 2016.
+The assets used in developing these rates were the preliminary June 30, 2016 assets.
+These were then combined with liability measures as of June 30, 2016 that were developed as an adjustment (i.e., roll-forward) on the liabilities of the June 30, 2015 actuarial valuation.
+This adjustment included updating to reflect anticipated growth in benefits, reductions due to benefit payouts, and any changes in assumptions or benefits between the June 30, 2015 valuation date and the June 30, 2016 measurement date.
+Similarly, the contributions for FY 2020 and FY 2021 were developed in 2018 and were based on estimated assets as of June 30, 2018 and liabilities based on the June 30, 2017 actuarial valuation liabilities adjusted to our best estimate of the June 30, 2018 liabilities.